lvclark/paralog_id/README.md

 SNPs into haplotypes.
 The distribution and variance of Hind/He is then compared between SNPs and haplotypes.
 A figure is generated for visualizing the distribution.
-This script generates Fig. S3 for Additional File 1, as well as results for Table 2 in the main manuscript regarding distance to genes.
+This script generates Fig. S3 for Additional File 1, as well as results for Table 2 in the main manuscript regarding distance to genes, and Fig. 3 in the main manuscript regarding the effect of Hind/He filtering on minor allele frequency.

 `scripts/variance_and_bias.R` uses simulated data to explore the impact of population and techinical parameters on the variance and bias of Hind/He.
-This script generates Fig. 4 in the manuscript and Figs. S4 and S5 in Additional File 1.
+This script generates Figs. 5 and 6 in the manuscript and Figs. S4 and S5 in Additional File 1.

 `scripts/simulate_mapping_pops.R` uses simulated data to explore the variance of Hind/He in diploid and tetraploid F1 mapping populations.
-This script generates Fig. 5 of the main manuscript.
+This script generates Fig. 7 of the main manuscript.

 `scripts/compare_approaches.R` compares effectiveness of various approaches for filtering paralogs using simulated data.
 Functions for the approaches